Skip to content

 Usually not.
 The pattern I see is a flow problem: unclear ownership, too much parallel work, and undefined decision rights.
 Agents and copilots can increase output and still amplify a fuzzy system.

-We already use Copilot / agents.
-Why isn’t that enough?
+We already use Copilot or agents.
+Why is that not enough?

 They shorten the path from idea to diff.
-They don’t by themselves answer what should ship, who owns the outcome, or how changes stay coherent across teams.
-Reset work is aimed at the operating model around the tools.
+They do not by themselves answer what should ship, who owns the outcome, or how changes stay coherent across teams.
+Reset work targets the operating model around the tools.

-What if the diagnostic says you’re basically fine?
+What if the diagnostic says you are basically fine?

 Then I document the gaps, you get a clear readout, and the engagement stops.
-The point of the diagnostic is to avoid a long engagement when a lighter fix—or no engagement—is the right answer.
+The diagnostic exists to avoid a long engagement when a lighter fix, or no engagement, is the right answer.

 Do you embed full-time?